sayakakash/Call-volume-trend-analysis--R-STUDIO-Excel-dashboard/README.md

 A customer experience (CX) team consists of professionals who analyze customer feedback and data, and share insights with the rest of the organization.
 Typically, these teams fulfill various roles and responsibilities such as: Customer experience programs (CX programs), Digital customer experience, Design and processes, Internal communications, Voice of the customer (VoC), User experiences, Customer experience management, Journey mapping, Nurturing customer interactions, Customer success, Customer support, Handling customer data, Learning about the customer journey.

+Inbound customer support is defined as the call centre which is responsible for handling inbound calls of customers.
+Inbound calls are the incoming voice calls of the existing customers or prospective customers for your business which are attended by customer care representatives.
+Inbound customer service is the methodology of attracting, engaging, and delighting your customers to turn them into your business' loyal advocates.
+By solving your customers' problems and helping them achieve success using your product or service, you can delight your customers and turn them into a growth engine for your business.

 1) Calculate the average call time duration for all incoming calls received by agents (in each Time_Bucket).

 2) Show the total volume/ number of calls coming in via charts/ graphs [Number of calls v/s Time].
 You can select time in a bucket form (i.e. 1-2, 2-3, …..)